Energy company reviews

 Tonik Energy promises customers cheaper bills and greener energy.
-It says its ambition is to halve customers’ energy bills by 2022 by helping them to produce their own energy.
+It says its ambition, from when it started in 2016, is to halve customers’ energy bills in the next five years by helping them produce their own energy.

-At the moment, Tonik sells only 100% renewable electricity tariffs.
-It lets customers choose whether to include 10% green gas - this is produced from animal and vegetation waste.
+Tonik sells only 100% renewable electricity tariffs.
+Plus customers can choose to include 10% green gas in their tariff – this is produced from animal and vegetation waste.

-Tonik's greenest tariff offsets 90% of fossil fuel generated gas by investing in carbon reduction projects.
+Its greenest tariff offsets the carbon of the remaining 90% of its gas.
+Tonik Energy does this by investing in carbon reduction projects.

-Based in Birmingham, Tonik counts its customers as part of its ‘positive energy club’ and gives them information on their energy usage and how to save.
+Based in Birmingham, Tonik also gives customers information on their energy use and how to save.

 Read on to find out how Tonik’s customer service compares or compare gas and electricity prices with Which?
 Switch to see if it can save you money on energy.